 Salem Zahran (Syria): A member of the Syrian Social National Party (SSNP) he became a fervent supporter of what was called the March 8 movement, defending the interest of Syria and Amal party in Lebanon.
 He’s a Sunni attacking the Sunni majority under Hariri and Saudi Arabia.

 Nadim Koteish (Saudi Arabia): Similar to Zahran but of different confession, he’s a Shia defending the interests of Saudi Arabia and the Future Movement in Lebanon.
 His tweets and online publications resume the cheap quality of his arguments to portray himself as the guardian of the Saudi kingdom, along with fulfilling his initial task of accusing Hezbollah, Iran and Syria on any regional matter.
+During the abduction period of PM Saad Hariri in Riyadh, he took side with the Saudi Crown Prince and criticized Hariri, his employer at Future TV; but once the late the PM released, Koteish was immediately fired from his position where he joined Al-Arabiya TV, a Saudi state-owned network.
 Everyone has a price but it differs how cheap one can be to justify that cost.

 Joseph Bou Fadel (Syria): He’s proud of his Syrian employers and said it clearly in many media appearances; he has the task to defend Syrian interests and Bashar Al-Assad regime in Lebanon and the region.
 He is famous for his sarcasm and insults as well as brawls with political opponents on live TV.
 He declared that his visits to Damascus are on monthly basis in order to receive instructions and payment.